 Scroll to the end of the post for the full recipe card, but don’t skip the post because we pack in lots of extra info to help you make a success of the recipe.

-Slice up some brown button mushrooms, also called portobellini mushrooms, and add them to a food processor and process until they are very finely chopped.
+- Slice up some cremini mushrooms, also called portobellini mushrooms or baby bellas, and add them to a food processor and process until they are very finely chopped.

-Add some walnuts to the food processor and process into crumbles.
+- Add some walnuts to the food processor and process into crumbles (not pictured).

 The vegan cheese sauce is an adaptation from our vegan white sauce (bechamel) and it works wonderfully for this lasagna.